patrickbwarren/qgis3-survex-import/README.md

 that the input filter uses to identify the CRS: if the string contains an EPSG number then the input filter uses that to fix the CRS; otherwise a CRS is created using the proj4 string directly.
 If the .3d file does not
-contain a CS proj4 string (if for example it was generated without `*cs` commands in the source .svx files), then the input filter fall backs onto a CRS selector dialog.
+contain a CS proj4 string (it was generated without `*cs` commands in the source .svx files), then the input filter fall backs onto a CRS selector dialog.

 In some cases
 it may be helpful to create beforehand a user-defined CRS to select in the import dialog.
-An example could be if the .3d file does not contain a CS proj4 string, but the actual co-ordinates are in some known but non-standard SRS, such as a truncated numerical scheme.
+An example could be if the .3d file does not contain a CS proj4 string, and the actual co-ordinates are in some known but non-standard SRS, such as a truncated numerical scheme.

 For example, the entrances to the Dow-Providence system are specified as `*fix`'s relative to the OS 100km x 100km SD grid square.
-If the `*cs` commands are omitted in the .svx file, the resulting .3d file lacks a proj4 string and all co-ordinates are relative to the OS SD grid square.
-This .3d file can nevertheless still be imported into QGIS3 by first creating a custom CRS in QGIS for the OS SD square, then specifying this custom CRS in the import dialog (or inheriting from the project CRS if that is set appropriately).
+If the `*cs` commands are omitted from `DowProv.svx`, the resulting .3d file lacks a proj4 string and all co-ordinates are relative to the OS SD grid square.
+This .3d file can nevertheless still be imported into QGIS3 by first creating a custom CRS for the OS SD square, then specifying this custom CRS in the import dialog (or inheriting from the project CRS if that is set appropriately).